-- "AA" batteries (8-12 total)
+- "AA" batteries

 - Lens Cleaning Tissue

 - Clear Medical Tape

 - Portable Hard Drive (2 if you have)

-- The Sony camera we are using this semester requires a Class 6
+- The Sony camera we are using this semester requires a Class 6 SDHC card.

-- SDHC card.
 Sony recommends an 8 Gig card.
 This chart below illustrates the various storage capacities for different size cards.
-It is recommended each student obtain at least two 8 Gig cards.
+It is recommended each student obtain at least 2 8 Gig cards.